kirankasa/EmailSender/README.md

 EmailSender
 ===========

-This is a voters list project developed by Spring roo
+This is a Email sender project developed by Spring roo

+Freemarker is used for sending the HTML template mails.

 By    : kiranreddykasa